MusicPic/frontend/README.md

 #### Architecture
-This is the back-end for a front-end that can be cloned here: `https://github.com/MusicPic/frontend.git`

-Consult the README in the front-end repo for more information.

-The backend server is running with Node.js and is built entirely with Javascript.
-The REST API utilizes Express and we persist data with MongoDB.
-The server development has been driven by robust unit-testing (see below) and is continously integrated and deployed on Heroku.
-Several other libraries and dependencies are used - consult the package.json file for a complete list.
+JavaScript, Node.js, Sass, React, Redux, AZURE Face API, Spotify API, Airbnb package, webpack babel, , Redux, Enzyme, Jest, Babel, Superagent, MongoDB, other dependencies

 #### Testing

 All of the above functionality is tested using the Jest library.
+Write some reducer and action testing.

 To run tests: `npm run test`